ASD-Blueprint/desktop.gov.au/blueprint/index.md

 The Protected Utility blueprint is a design to secure Microsoft 365 desktops, developed with Microsoft and tested with independent security assessors.

 Note that the blueprint has not been updated since June 2022.
-The DTA recommends taking care when using the bluepprint.
+The DTA recommends taking care when using the blueprint.
 This website will be updated with further information on updates to the blueprint when available.

 The blueprint offers 4 main artefacts to support agencies with implementation.